Child poverty fell by 46 percent in 2021 amid tax credit expansion

 “We should have never allowed this critical program to lapse, and we should not extend corporate tax breaks at the end of this year without also extending the expanded Child Tax Credit,” their statement continued.

-The expanded credit reduced the Black child poverty rate by 6.3 percentage points under the SPM scale, falling to 8.1 percent and lifting 716,000 Black children out of poverty.
+The expanded credit reduced the Black child poverty rate by 6.3 percentage points under the SPM scale, falling to 8.1% and lifting 716,000 Black children out of poverty.

 The Hispanic child poverty rate fell by 6.3 percentage points as a result of the credit, representing 1.2 million Hispanic children, according to the data.
 The credit under the SPM scale also lifted 820,000 White, non-Hispanic children and 110,000 Asian children out of poverty.